Poznan University of Technology

 He has helped organize several editions of the Machine Learning Meetup in Poznan, a vivid community of over 600 machine learning practitioners and enthusiasts.
 He is also active in the field of science popularization.

 In recent years he has been invited to give lectures on machine learning during three TEDx events in Poznan and Bydgoszcz.
-During the Summer School he will present tools for low-code and no-code AI, where everyone can use AI techniques without the need to code.
+During the Summer School he will present the lecture on Artificial Intelligence for Text and he will lead the lab on no-code tools forAI, where everyone can use AI techniques without the need to code.

 Register